Marines 3D print a rocket headcap for mine-clearing missions

 |0

-This work, Marines 3D print a rocket headcap for mine-clearing missions, by Tonya Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines 3D print a rocket headcap for mine-clearing missions, by Matt Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT